 Procedure

 ARC Training staff will refer all complaints or appeals to the Administration Manager.
-A detailed account of the complaint should be in writing, or a record of conversation will be recorded and noted on the complaints register.
+A detailed account of the complaint should be in writing, using the Complaints and Appeals form or a record of conversation will be recorded and noted on the complaints register.

-The Administration and Compliance Manager will notify the CEO and/or the Training Delivery Manager of the complaint/appeal.
+The Administration Manager will notify the CEO and/or the Training Delivery Manager of the complaint/appeal.

-The Administration and Compliance Manager will send the complainant a written acknowledgment of the receipt of the complaint/appeal within 10 working days.
+The Administration Manager will send the complainant a written acknowledgment of the receipt of the complaint/appeal within 10 working days.
 This letter will outline the steps to be taken to resolve the matter and outline time frames.

-An investigation of the matter will be undertaken by the Administration and Compliance Manager.
+An investigation of the matter will be undertaken by the Administration Manager.
 The complainant will have access to their records or assessments at this time if requested.

 Once investigated the complainant will be contacted and a meeting arranged to discuss the matter.
 All findings of the investigation will be made available to the complainant.

-The Administration and Compliance Manage will document all matters discussed at the meeting and all possible avenues will be considered to resolve the complaint or appeal.
+The Administration Manager will document all matters discussed at the meeting and all possible avenues will be considered to resolve the complaint or appeal.
 A decision will be provided to the complainant in writing at the earliest possible opportunity (within 60 days of receipt).

 Where resolution of the complaint or appeal is not possible through the above steps the complainant will be offered an opportunity to have a third party review and make a direction on the matter.